hipe/tmx/cull/doc/issues/006-the-function-narrative.md

 ### aggregator

+(EDIT: this sounds like "reduce")

-this last one is significantly more complex to implement than the other two, but arguably more valuable as well. an aggregator can perform the "reduce" of map-reduce. rather than taking as input an individual entity like the other two do, an aggregator takes as input an entire stream. still, though, its interface must be a pull-driven stream that results in individual entities. hence to implement an aggregator typically required maintaining some sort of state.
+this last one is significantly more complex to implement than the other two, but arguably more valuable as well. an aggregator can perform the "reduce" of map-reduce. rather than taking as input an individual entity like the other two do, an aggregator takes as input an entire stream. still, though, its interface must be a pull-driven stream that results in individual entities. hence to implement an aggregator typically requires maintaining some sort of state.

 if we were to make a "search" aggregator, when it receives a pull request it would pull from the upstream until an entity (if any) matches